3mdeb/news-and-ideas/blog/content/post/2019-07-02-qubes-os-and-3mdeb-minisummit.md

 # Qubes OS certification

 Various 3mdeb customers are interested in Qubes OS certification.
+Recently Qubes OS announced on their website that [Insurgo PrivacyBeast X230 Laptop](https://www.qubes-os.org/news/2019/07/18/insurgo-privacybeast-qubes-certification/) meets and exceeds certification criteria.
 There is nothing that prevent hardware vendors to certify their hardware, but some firmware requirements have to be fulfilled:

 * hardware should run only open-source boot firmware - there are some technical exceptions to that e.g. CPU vendor binary blobs like FSP, AGESA, ME and PSP